maihd/maicstyle/datastruct_examples/README.md

 ## Abstract data structures (from book)
 - Stack and queue: an abstractions of array or list for special use case, maybe use ring buffer to avoid dynamic memory allocations.
 - Tree: to manage inherit relations of data object, also implement-depend to choose array/list.
+- QuadTree or OctaTree: good for partition spacing use in physics and camera culling

 ## Caching data structures
 - Ring buffer: usually non-resizable, infinite circular loop for accessing items
 - LRU and MRU cached: implement with ring buffer, or queue
+- Free list or Pool: storing pre-allocated and or after free (avoid calling malloc/free which is slow)

 ## Memory access patterns